peterhys/pyLEEM/docs/design.md

 analyzing X-ray Photoelectron Spectroscopy (XPS), Secondary Electron Energy Spectroscopy (SEES), and Diffuse Elastic Scattering Pattern (DESP).

+Additional tools include stitching that can create a continuous spectrum from overlapping spectra.

 The package is designed to be modular and extendable.

 ## Reader class